Datenschmutz/docs/cheat-sheets/css.md

 - `flex-direction`: Specifies the direction of the flex items (row, row-reverse, column, column-reverse)
 - `justify-content`: Specifies how the flex items are aligned along the main axis (flex-start, flex-end, center, space-between, space-around)
 - `align-items`: Specifies how the flex items are aligned along the cross axis (flex-start, flex-end, center, baseline, stretch)
+- `flex-wrap`: Specifies whether flex items should wrap or not (nowrap, wrap, wrap-reverse)
+- `flex-flow`: Shorthand property for `flex-direction` and `flex-wrap`
+- `justify-content`: Specifies the alignment of flex items along the main axis (flex-start, flex-end, center, space-between, space-around)
+- `align-content`: Specifies the alignment of a flex container's lines within the flex container when there is extra space along the cross axis (flex-start, flex-end, center, space-between, space-around, stretch)

 ## Positioning